SFe-Team-was-taken/SFe/format-specification/section7.md

 ## 7.8 "imod" sub-chunk

-The imod sub-chunk is a multiple of 10 bytes, like the pmod sub-chunk.
-(SFe32)

-The imod sub-chunk is a multiple of 12 bytes, like the pmod sub-chunk.
-(SFe64)
+The imod sub-chunk is a multiple of 10 bytes in SFe32, and a multiple of 12 bytes in SFe64, like the pmod sub-chunk.

-Its structure is like this (SFe64):
+Its structure is like this in SFe64:

 ```
 struct sfModList